Democracy: Justification

 Several justifications for democracy have been postulated.

 Legitimacy

 Social contract theory argues that the legitimacy of government is based on consent of the governed, i.e. an election, and that political decisions must reflect the general will.
-Some proponents of the theory like Jean-Jacques Rousseau advocate for a direct democracy on this basis.
+The public legitimacy of democracy varies by country, in some countries religious texts have more public support than the will of the people.

 Better decision-making

 Condorcet's jury theorem is logical proof that if each decision-maker has a better than chance probability of making the right decision, then having the largest number of decision-makers, i.e. a democracy, will result in the best decisions.
 This has also been argued by theories of the wisdom of the crowd.
 Democracy tends to improve conflict resolution.

 Economic success

 In Why Nations Fail, economists Daron Acemoglu and James A. Robinson argue that democracies are more economically successful because undemocratic political systems tend to limit markets and favor monopolies at the expense of the creative destruction which is necessary for sustained economic growth.

 A 2019 study by Acemoglu and others estimated that countries switching to democratic from authoritarian rule had on average a 20% higher GDP after 25 years than if they had remained authoritarian.
 The study examined 122 transitions to democracy and 71 transitions to authoritarian rule, occurring from 1960 to 2010.
 Acemoglu said this was because democracies tended to invest more in health care and human capital, and reduce special treatment of regime allies.

 A 2023 study analyzed the long-term effects of democracy on economic prosperity using new data on GDP per capita and democracy for a dataset between 1789 and 2019.
 The results indicate that democracy substantially increases economic development.

+Unemployment is associated with anti-democratic beliefs.